-Included in the stock-based compensation expense is the charge in connection with the accelerated vesting of 4,667 shares of the Company's former CEO, in accordance with his separation agreement dated January 4, 2019.
+\Included in the six-month ended June 30, 2019 stock-based compensation expense is the charge in connection with the accelerated vesting of 4,667 shares of the Company's former CEO, in accordance with his separation agreement dated January 4, 2019.

 Note 10.
-Net Loss Per Share
+Net Income (Loss) Per Share

 Basic net income (loss) per share is computed using the weighted-average number of shares outstanding during the period.
-In periods of net income, diluted shares outstanding include the dilutive effect of in-the-money equity awards (stock options, restricted stock units, performance stock units and employee stock purchase plan contributions), which is calculated based on the average share price for each fiscal period using the treasury stock method.
+In periods of net income, diluted shares outstanding include the dilutive effect of in-the-money equity awards (stock options, RSUs, PSUs and employee stock purchase plan contributions), which is calculated based on the average share price for each fiscal period using the treasury stock method.